hazed7/math_vector/README.md

 ## TL;DR
-C++17 class template single file library that represent mathematical vector, a quantity that has both magnitude and direction.
+C++17 templated single file library that represents mathematical vector, a quantity that has both magnitude and direction.